 A wrongful death lawsuit is not the same as a criminal trial.
-If a criminal trial does occur, the criminal trial is filed on behalf of the state, and the defendant is tried for breaking some state statute or law.
-However, a wrongful death lawsuit is filed by a family member, friend or associate of the diseased.
-A wrongful death lawsuit can be filed subsequent to a criminal trial, even if the defendant is found innocent in the criminal trial.
-A wrongful death attorney will represent someone filing a civil lawsuit for a wrongful death.
+If a criminal trial does occur, the trial is filed on behalf of the state, and the defendant is tried for breaking some state statute or law.
+However, a wrongful death lawsuit is filed by a family member, friend, or associate of the diseased.
+A wrongful death lawsuit can be filed subsequent to a criminal trial, even if the defendant is found innocent in the initial trial.
+A wrongful death attorney will represent someone filing a civil lawsuit for wrongful death.

 Generally, the following are eligible to take on the role of a personal representative of the decedent’s estate:

 Eligibility is not limited to this list, and special circumstances can arise in which others are eligible to take on the role.
 Contact a wrongful death attorney right away if you have any questions regarding eligibility.

 In order to prove that the defendant is at fault, a wrongful death attorney must prove that:

 Again, wrongful death is considered an incident in which a person’s death results from negligence or misconduct by another person.
 There is a wide array of incidents that could fall under the definition of wrongful death.

 If a loved one or family member has suffered a loss of life due to another party’s negligence, you should contact a wrongful death attorney immediately.

 There are three types of damages available in a wrongful death lawsuit:

 If you believe that you have a case and want to hire a wrongful death attorney, please contact our law firm.
 TorHoerman Law offers a no-obligation free consultation for any potential wrongful death lawsuit.
 Do not wait to take action; a wrongful death lawsuit requires time-sensitive information – there are strict statutes of limitation in most states.
 We will help you get the compensation that you deserve for the death of your family member or loved one.